Straight to the Point

 - Cold Foam Test: We tested each milk frother’s cold foam setting with whole and oat milk and evaluated the quantity and quality of the foams.

-- Usability and Cleanup Tests: We tested any other bonus features or settings and evaluated how easy each milk frother was to set up and how comfortable each one was to use.
+- Usability and Cleanup Tests: We tried any other bonus features or settings and evaluated how easy each milk frother was to set up and use.
 We also cleaned the frothers after each test.

 How Do Milk Frothers Work?

-On an espresso machine, milk foam is created with a high-pressure steam wand that heats the milk while whipping air into it.
-Home milk frothers work quite differently.
-They use a circular wire whisk attached to a motor that spins to create a vortex.
+When using an espresso machine, milk foam is created with a high-pressure steam wand that heats milk while whipping air into it.
+Home milk frothers work differently.
+They use a circular wire whisk attached to a motor that spins it and creates a vortex.
+This agitation is what makes air bubbles.

 While both use a similar style circular whisk to create foam, countertop and handheld milk frothers work differently.
-Countertop models will heat the milk through an electric heating element (similar to a kettle), but handheld milk frothers require you to heat the milk separately.
-Handheld models also necessitate you to hold the whisk at just the right depth and angle in the milk to create the right foam texture while countertop models operate automatically.
+Countertop models will warm milk through an electric heating element (similar to a kettle) and work automatically, but handheld milk frothers require you to heat the milk separately.
+With a handheld milk frother, you will also need to hold the whisk at the right depth and angle to create optimal foam texture.

-In all of our testing, most models were able to create good-quality milk foam.
-While some models were better at creating a silky, homogenized milk and foam mixture (like the Instant MagicFroth Milk Frother and Breville Milk Cafe Milk Frother), most were at least able to produce a stable, velvety foam layer that was good enough for most home lattes or cappuccinos.
-Since there weren’t many absolute duds in our testing, our winners were mostly chosen for their extra features (like multiple temperature settings) and usability.
+Most models we tested were able to create good-quality milk foam.
+While some were better at making a silky, homogenized milk and foam mixture (like the Instant MagicFroth Milk Frother and Breville Milk Cafe Milk Frother), most were at least able to produce a stable, velvety foam layer that was good enough for at-home lattes or cappuccinos.

 Customizable Settings Were Key

-Plain-jane milk frothers with limited settings fell short in our testing.
-The Spinn Milk Frother and Bodum Bistro Milk Frother only had one setting for temperature and foam, which limited our options.
-Instead, higher-end models with multiple settings let us customize both our preferred drinking temperatures and foam thickness.
-Even low-cost basic models like the Instant Milk Frother had numerous settings for foam and temperature, which is key for anyone who wants to make both cappuccinos and lattes at home.
+Frothers with limited settings fell short in our testing.
+The Spinn and Bodum frothers only had one setting for temperature and foam, which limited our options.
+Higher-end models with multiple settings let us customize our preferred drinking temperatures and foam thickness.
+But even low-cost models like the Instant Milk Frother had numerous settings for foam and temperature—key for those wanting to make both cappuccinos and lattes at home.
 And while handheld whisks like the Golde Superwhisk Milk Frother didn’t have built-in settings, their manual operation allowed us to add foam to our heart's desire.

 Unique Whisk Attachments Performed Better

-While most milk frothers use a very similar circular wire whisk to create foam, the Breville Milk Cafe offers two different designs for creating two styles of foam.
-The flatter disk produced a thinner, latte-style texture while the ridged whisk made airy cappuccino foam with ease.
-We also liked the spiky whisk of the Capresso Froth Select Milk Frother, which was better at keeping foam mixed into the milk for longer periods than a standard attachment.
+While most milk frothers use similar circular wire whisks, the Breville Milk Cafe offers two whisks for creating different foams.
+The flatter disk produced a thinner, latte-style texture while the ridged whisk made airy cappuccino foam easily.
+We also liked the spiky whisk of the Capresso Froth Select Milk Frother, which was better at keeping foam mixed into the milk longer than a standard attachment.

 Countertop Models Can Be Tricky to Clean

-Because countertop models are heating the milk from the bottom as they create foam, most leave a cooked milk film on the bottom of the pitcher.
-While the sides of the pitchers were easy to rinse out, it was difficult to scrub the bottoms of narrow milk frothers like the Nestle Aeroccino 4.
-Wider pitchers like the Capresso Froth Select were easier to get into to scrub clean, but we mostly appreciated detachable milk pitchers that were dishwasher-safe, like Breville and Instant MagicFroth.
+Because countertop models are heating the milk from the bottom, most leave a cooked milk film on the base of the pitcher.
+While the sides of the pitchers were easy to rinse out, it was difficult to scrub the bottoms of narrow frothers like the Nestle Aeroccino 4.
+Wider pitchers were easier to scrub clean, but we appreciated detachable pitchers that were dishwasher-safe, like the Breville’s and Instant MagicFroth’s.

 The Criteria: What to Look for in a Milk Frother

 The best milk frothers create a silky, velvety microfoam that holds its texture long enough for you to enjoy your beverage.
-They also have multiple settings so you can customize your preferred temperature and foam levels, and are easy to clean.
+They also have multiple settings so you can customize your preferred temperature and foam levels, are easy to clean, and work well with dairy and non-dairy milk.

 Our Favorite Milk Frothers

 What we liked: The MagicFroth has a sleek interface with three foam and variable temperature settings.
-It created silky, well-incorporated microfoam at each setting, and consistently hit temperatures of 140ºF and 160ºF for its two heat settings.
-It was dead simple to set up, had a large capacity to accommodate multiple drinks at once, and its detachable pitcher was dishwasher-safe for easy cleanup.
-It also performed well with oak milk and cold foam.
+It created silky, well-incorporated microfoam at each setting and consistently hit temperatures of 140ºF and 160ºF.
+It was simple to set up, had a large capacity to accommodate multiple drinks at once, and its detachable pitcher was dishwasher-safe for easy cleanup.
+It also performed well with oat milk and cold foam.
 It’s a feature-rich milk frother with high performance and a moderate price point, making it a great choice for most people.

 What we didn’t like: It takes a little longer than other models, with some frothing and heating cycles lasting almost five minutes.